Hypnotherapy for Smoking

 After the first session, the client returns for a second session approximately one week later.
 Hypnosis is always stronger with repetition.
 This second session reinforces the motivation to quit and the client is left with a goal of a further two smoke-free weeks.

-The third and final session of stop smoking occurs after three weeks.
-Usually hypnosis treatment, on an individual who is genuinely concerned about their health, will be successful in the short term.
-Difficulties can arise in the future, during situations where the mind is affected by severe stress (loss of job, death of relative etc.) or by alcohol or drugs.
+The third and final session of stop smoking occurs after three weeks and helps prepare clients for situations where the mind is affected by severe stress (loss of job, death of relative etc.) or by alcohol or drugs.
 In these situations a client may succumb to the thought that it would be ‘OK to have just one cigarette’.
 If this occurs, the smoking habit usually returns over a short period of time.
-The third session is designed to prepare a client for such situations.
 Post-hypnotic suggestions are provided to help them make the correct decision at these times.